Sheriff Andrews House and Anchorage Provincial Park on Grand Manan will operate this season despite intended cuts by the provincial government.

 “That’s definitely a good first step, you know, modestly increasing the rates and finding a good balance,” Travis said.
 “We’re not trying to make a killing down here, we’re a non-profit organization.”

-The park is currently run by the Boys and Girls Club of Grand Manan Island, which Travis said provides a space for youth to experience nature.
+The park is currently run by the club, which Travis said provides a space for youth to experience nature.

 “Our focus is on youth in our community,” Travis said.